harikatakam/angular-base/README.md

 // Button color and it should be on component remove buttons from each step
 // from validations after only submit

-1. User creation:: after save show matsnack bar vertical top horizantal center and clear all fields
+1. User creation:: after save show MatSnackBarConfig bar vertical top horizantal center and clear all fields
 2. User creation:: when save check username and email already exists :: show red lable below the text box
 3. Document :: Update styles
+4. Login, if IsPasswordChangeRequired: true, redirect to changepassword route :: save here will call ChangePassword {
+  oldPassword,
+  newPassword,
+  userId

+}